Tracking most valuable customers based on behavior

 Figure A: Setting up a Custom Metric

 Every time a user adds to his cart we can fire the quantity into a CM (Custom Metric) and the revenue generated from the product, into another CM.

 Every time a user views his cart we can fire the following into different CM:

 Total amount of items

 Total of coupons

 After we set all of our CM wisely, we can begin with building our audience’s lists for remarketing.
 Unlike the segments we built before, using user level and session level, in this segment we want to track a single “hit” that reached the sufficient amount for being included in the audience list, as CM is an aggregated metric.

-For example, a customer viewed his cart while he had there 2 items:
+For example, a valuable customer viewed his cart while he had these 2 items:

 Hit level = 2, Session level = 2.

 During the same session he added another item to his cart and viewed it again: